adaltas/node-csv/README.md

 [![Build Status](https://secure.travis-ci.org/wdavidw/node-csv-parse.png)](http://travis-ci.org/wdavidw/node-csv-parse)

-This project is part of the [CSV module](https://github.com/wdavidw/node-csv) and is a parser converting input CSV text into arrays or objects and implementing the Node.js `stream.Transform` API.
-It is also providing a simple callback-base API for converniency.
+Part of the [CSV module](https://github.com/wdavidw/node-csv), this project is a parser converting CSV text input into arrays or objects.
+It implements the Node.js `stream.Transform` API.
+It also provides a simple callback-base API for converniency.
 It is both extremely easy to use and powerfull.
-It was released since 2010 and is tested against very large dataset by a large community.
+It was first released in 2010 and is used against big datasets by a large community.

 [The full documentation of the CSV parser is available here](http://www.adaltas.com/projects/node-csv/).

 Note
 ----

-This module is to be considered in alpha stage.
+This module is to be considered in beta stage.
 It is part of an ongoing effort to split the current CSV module into complementary modules with a cleaner design and the latest stream implementation.
 However, the code has been imported with very little changes and you should feel confident to use it in your code.